Frozen veggies are handy. They're cheap and always ready. But they can be a bit boring. Let's look at ways to make them yummier.

 - Toss in some cherry tomatoes.

-- Include some mushrooms.
+- Include some freeze dried mushrooms.

 This adds variety and fresh flavor.